kadreio/relativistic/doc_site/docs/source/terraform/submodule/airbyte.md

   Helm values have been customized from the defaults, and common configuration needs are exposed as variables.

-  If needed the entire helm chart can be customized by setting the `helm_values` variable.
+  If needed the entire helm chart can be customized by setting the `override_helm_values` variable.
 ```

 ### Compute Nodes